 The school’s IT infrastructure is part of the extensive Monash IT network, giving our students and teachers access to resources developed in partnership with the University.
 Students may access this network electronically anywhere in the school or on the University campus.

 A multi device solution provides the most flexibility for learning at John Monash Science School.
 Students may bring any combination of Windows, Apple, Chromebook and Linux platform devices to support their learning.

 Students are required to bring two digital devices to school, fully charged each day.
-The primary device (for example laptop or notebook computer) will serve as the student’s “main” computer, while the secondary device (for example tablet, iPad or smartphone) will serve to capture learning, take photos and videos, and gain access to digital content subscription services.
+The primary device (for example laptop or notebook computer) will serve as the student’s “main” computer, while the secondary device (for example tablet or iPad) will serve to capture learning, take photos and videos, and gain access to digital content subscription services.

 The school library is largely online as well, with students able to use e-books (electronic books) as well as (or in place of) traditional paper textbooks to complement their study.
 This gives students flexibility in where and how they study, as well as reducing the weight of carrying several textbooks for multiple subjects.